wellcomecollection/docs/rfcs/066-graph_pipeline/README.md

 There needs to be some logic to split concepts from Wikidata correctly into `SourceConcept`, `SourceName`, and `SourceLocation` nodes, which can be designed in the following way: Any item with a `country` property will be a `SourceLocation`, anything referencing a LCNAF identifier which is not a location will be a `SourceName`, and anything else a `SourceConcept`.

 ### MeSH
 MeSH data will be loaded in full from https://nlmpubs.nlm.nih.gov/projects/mesh/MESH_FILES/xmlmesh/.
-It will not be necessary to schedule frequent updates as the source data is only updated annually.
+The It will not be necessary to schedule frequent updates as the source data is only updated annually.

-* Connecting MeSH to LoC via UMLS https://www.nlm.nih.gov/research/umls/index.html (something to consider for future iteration of graph pipeline)
-* Data issues with manually tagged concepts - flag upstream and add checks in pipeline, e.g. for identifier matching label, before loading edges between concept and source nodes based on identifier
+Since MeSH does not contain any names, we only need to split these into `SourceConcept` and `SourceLocation`, which will be implemented as follows: MeSH terms from the `Geographicals` branch (identifiable via their `Z` tree code) will be loaded as `SourceLocation` nodes, everything else will be loaded as `SourceConcept`.

+There are some concepts in the catalogue which come with a MeSH qualifier.
+MeSH identifiers with a qualifier code will be split such that the concept is linked to its MeSH identifier via a `HAS_SOURCE_CONCEPT` edge and the qualifier added as an edge property.

+It is worth noting that an analysis of MeSH concepts from the catalogue has revealed data quality issues affecting some concepts, such as mismatches between labels and MeSH identifiers.
+For example, there are concepts tagged as MeSH but which have a LoC-type identifier, and MeSH terms such as Sanitation with an identifier which does not link back to Sanitation.
+Rather than building additional logic into the pipeline to clean this data, we will instead add data quality checks (to make sure we only load source nodes for concepts where the label matches the identifier) and flag these issues directly with the cataloguers.
+While this will result in a delay for some MeSH concepts to be added to the graph, it will avoid some complexity within the pipeline code.

+MeSH concepts will initially only be indirectly linked to LoC concepts via `SAME_AS` edges between Wikidata and these sources.
+However, there is a possibility to extract direct links from the [UMLS metathesaurus](https://www.nlm.nih.gov/research/umls/index.html), which covers both MeSH and LCSH, in a future iteration of the graph pipeline.

 ## Other considerations